aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 ### 3. Update application to upload photos with AWS Amplify

 Now that your IAM policies and Amplify SDK are initialized, you will be able to upload photos and render S3 photos with minimal code using Amplify's built-in UI components.
-S3 image is the component used to both render image objects for a React application, as well as embeding an image picker to help with uploads.
+S3 image is the component used to both render image objects for a React application, as well as embedding an image picker to help with uploads.

 #### High-Level Instructions